Edgenius/PlatoDocSite/content/workflow/p320-sharing.md

 +++
-title = "Sharing Workflow"
-description = "Sharing Workflow" weight = 300
+title = "SHARING YOUR WORKFLOW" description = "Share your form with the world.
+PlatoForms allows you to share your form with the right people, or even embed it on your website." weight = 300
 +++
-# SHARING YOUR WORKFLOW

 Once you have designed the workflow, you need to publish it and then share it or embed it to your website.